Handfasted: Reception

-Spence's biographer Susan Magarey describes the novel as a "remarkable work".
-She writes that it has many similarities with Charlotte Perkins Gilman's later novel Herland, regarded as the founding work of feminist speculative fiction.
-Both Magarey and the novel's editor Susan Thomson regard the third book of Handfasted—the diaries of Marguerite Keith—as particularly powerful and moving.
-Thomson writes that the diaries provide "a timeless portrait of woman's lot", depicting the struggles and personal tragedies that Keith endured before achieving liberation as Columba's matriarch.
+In her biography of Spence, Susan Magarey describes the novel as a "remarkable work".
+She writes that it has many similarities with Charlotte Perkins Gilman's later novel Herland, often regarded as the founding work of feminist speculative fiction.
+Both Magarey and the novel's editor Susan Thomson describe the third book of Handfasted—the diaries of Marguerite Keith—as particularly powerful and moving.
+Thomson writes that the diaries provide "a timeless portrait of woman's lot", depicting the struggles and personal tragedies that Keith endured before becoming Columba's matriarch.